percona/percona-server/doc/source/security/using-keyring-plugin.rst

 be used without ``--early-plugin-load``.
 The normal plugin load happens too late in startup.

-To use the keyring_vault, you can add this option to your configuration file:
+To use the `keyring_vault` plugin, you can add this option to your configuration file:

 .. code-block:: guess